 Let's get started

-In 2015 the UN pledged to work towards ending all forms of discrimination against all women and girls everywhere by 2030.
+In 2015 the United Nations pledged to work towards ending all forms of discrimination against women and girls by 2030.

 Over the next two weeks you’ll:

-- analyse the concept of Development – what does it mean, what is its history, have we arrived yet?
+- analyse the concept of development, including what it means, what its history is and whether we’ve arrived yet

-- investigate whether the association of gender with development is making a positive difference in people’s lives
+- investigate if the association of gender with development is making a positive difference in people’s lives